mrmrcoleman/write_hardware_jsons/README.md

 Use this to pipe each hardware_json into a separate file:

 (_NOTE: Run it to stdout first to check there are no errors as the following command assumes a fixed number of lines per hardware_json and the error output will break it.
-I need to add an option in the script to output to files to get around this and so it can later deal with different schemas._)
+I need to add an option in the script to output to files to get around this so it can later deal with different schemas._)

 `mkdir output_files
 python3 ./write_hardware_jsons.py 192.168.1.1 255.255.255.248 192.168.1.0/28 ./MACS.txt | split -l 30 - ./output_files/hardware_data-`